Logorama: Plot

 As gunfire erupts, a distant tremor shakes Los Angeles, causing a Michelin Man to miss Ronald's head—his intended sniper target—which results in the bullet hitting the diner's roof, ricocheting off the sign's dome, and striking a helicopter's tail rotor, causing it to lose altitude and crash into a Pizza Hut.
-Thankfully, no one is injured except the helicopter pilot and the Michelin Man, who loses consciousness, triggering an earthquake.
+Thankfully, no one is injured except the Airplane pilot, who loses consciousness, triggering an earthquake.
 The animals escape, with an elephant running into the Jolly Green Giant and carrying him off after he tries to stop them.

-Big Boy and Esso Girl manage to escape the collapsing Pizza Hut with the Pillsbury Doughboy+, while the original Pringles mascot and the Hot & Spicy mascot are crushed inside after hiding under a booth.
-The two hijack Mitch and Mike's police cruiser to flee the scene as the earthquake creates a fissure in the street resembling the Microsoft Xbox logo that engulfs it.
+Big Boy and Esso Girl manage to escape the collapsing Pizza Hut with the Pillsbury Doughboy, while the original Pringles mascot and the Hot & Spicy mascot are crushed inside after hiding under a booth.
+The two hijack Mitch and Mike's police cruiser to flee the scene as the earthquake creates a fissure in the street resembling the Microsoft Gaming Xbox logo that engulfs it.
 Meanwhile, Mitch attempts to shoot Ronald, but he shoots Mitch in the forehead after he approaches him.
-Ronald then sneaks away, noticing a row of Grease 2 motorcycles, and rides off on one of them, leaving a doughnut-shaped skid marks as he departs.
+Ronald then sneaks away, noticing a row of Grease 2 motorcycles, and rides off on one of them, doing a donut maneuver first as he departs.

 While on the move, as zoo animals rampage through the city, he dodges wrecked vehicles, debris, and falling signs, including those for Enron, Freddie Mac, and Kmart, using a fallen Nabisco sign as a ramp.
-Just as he's about to escape, he crashes into a fallen Weight Watchers sign blocking his way, flying onto the road and sliding into a crevasse resembling the Zenith Electronics logo.
-When attempting to exit, he's run over by Esso Girl and Big Boy, but they narrowly escape the city and head toward the hills via Route 66, traveling along a curved highway shaped like the Vaio logo.
+Just as he is about to escape, he crashes into a fallen Weight Watchers sign blocking his way, flying onto the road and sliding into a crevasse resembling the Zenith Electronics logo.
+When attempting to climb out, he is run over by Esso Girl and Big Boy, but they narrowly escape the city and head toward the hills via Route 66, traveling along a curved highway shaped like the Vaio logo.

-The earthquake continues spreading through the desert and into Marlboro Country, where oil wells form a canyon.
-Approaching the Hollywood Chewing Gum Sign, it disintegrates and slides down the hill onto the highway.
-While avoiding one of the fallen letters, the duo veers off the highway, crashes through a guardrail, and tumbles down a hill, ending in a collision with an apple tree resembling the American Century Investments logo that nearly kills them (they didn't have time to put on seat belts) and causes one of the cruiser's front wheels to come off and roll away, scattering its apples violently (some roll away) and stopping the earthquake.
+The earthquake still continues spreading through the desert and into Marlboro Country, where it forms a canyon amongst an oil field.
+Approaching the Hollywood Sign, it disintegrates and slides down the hill onto the highway.
+While avoiding one of the fallen letters, the duo veers off the highway, crashes through a guardrail, and tumbles down a hill, ending in a collision with an apple tree resembling the American Century Investments logo that nearly kills them (they did not have time to put on seat belts) and causes one of the cruiser's front wheels to come off and roll away, scattering its apples violently (some roll away) and stopping the earthquake.

 Petroleum erupts from the newly formed desert canyon, flooding Los Angeles and sweeping everything away, prompting some to climb onto the highest points of remaining structures, which serve as islands amid the flooded city and floating debris that stay afloat, all while avoiding hungry crocodiles and trying to find help.